Mathematical Operators in JavaScript

 // the longer variant

-What is the most prominent characteristic of all operators in JavaScript?
+What is the most prominent characteristics of all operators in JavaScript?

 View Answer:

-Interview Response: All JavaScript operators return a value, including the assignment (=) operator.
+Interview Response: All JavaScript operators return a value, including the assignment (=) operator and their ability to perform various types of operations on values or expressions.

 In what direction do chained assignments evaluate?